Windows 1.0: Features

 Windows 1.0 was built on the MS-DOS kernel, while it runs as a 16-bit shell program known as the MS-DOS Executive, and it offers limited multitasking of existing MS-DOS programs and concentrates on creating an interaction paradigm (cf. message loop), an execution model and a stable API for native programs for the future.
 The operating environment supports the use of a mouse, which allows users to perform click-and-drag operations.
 Contrary to modern Windows operating systems, the mouse button had to be kept pressed to display the selected menu.

 Opening .exe files in the MS-DOS Executive would open an application window.
-Windows 1.0 also includes programs such as the Calculator, Paint, Notepad, Write, Terminal, Clock, and utilities such as Clipboard and Print Spooler.
+Windows 1.0 also includes programs such as the Calculator, Paint (then known as Paintbrush), Notepad, Write, Terminal, and Clock.
 Paint only supports monochrome graphics.
 The operating environment also has the Cardfile manager, a Clipboard, and a Print Spooler program.
 Initially, Puzzle and Chess were supposed to appear as playable video games, although Microsoft scrapped the idea; instead, it introduced Reversi as a commercially published video game.
 It was included in Windows 1.0 as a built-in application, and it relies on mouse control.
 The operating environment also introduced the Control Panel, which was used to configure the features of Windows 1.0.
 The operating environment does not allow overlapping windows, and instead, the windows are tiled.
 When a program gets minimized, its icon would appear on a horizontal line at the bottom of the screen, which resembles the modern-day Windows taskbar.